mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Use Immersive Mode for Throttle view?
 '''''''''''''''''''''''''''''''''''''

-Setting this preference will display the Throttle view full screen.
+If this preference is enabled, |ED| will display the Throttle view full screen.
 The Navigation bar and the Status Bar will be hidden, Swiping down from off the screen will temporarily show them again.

 Hide Toolbar in Immersive Mode?
 '''''''''''''''''''''''''''''''''''

-Setting this preference, along with `Use Immersive Mode for Throttle view?`_ preference will display the Throttle view in and extended full screen.
+If this preference is enabled, along with `Use Immersive Mode for Throttle view?`_ preference will display the Throttle view in and extended full screen.
 The Action Bar, along with the Navigation bar and the Status Bar will be hidden, Swiping down from off the screen will temporarily show the the Navigation bar and Status bar again, but not the Action Bar.

 It is essential, that you can set `Swipe down action in the Throttle view?`_ or `Swipe up action in the Throttle screen?`_ preferences to temporarily disable this and allow you to reach the menu.

 Swipe down action in the Throttle view?
 '''''''''''''''''''''''''''''''''''''''

-This preference allows you to select what should happen when you *swipe down* on the |T-S|.
+This preference is used to select what should happen when you *swipe down* on the |T-S|.

 Options: